 Once the urethral lumen was damaged by any kind of above etiologies, then the scarring formation will gradually occur resulting in narrowing urethral canal.
 This process will spend weeks, months or a year depends on individuals.

-Patients will more often visiting my office with a weak urinary stream or discomfort during urination in addition of urethral stricture risk factors as I have mentioned above.
+Patients will more often visiting my office with a weak urinary stream or discomfort during urination in addition of its risk factors as I have mentioned above.
 Then, the visualized cystoscopy will be recommended and follow by a contrasted study of urethra if necessary.

 Next step, the discussion with patients about the options of treatment relevant to postoperative surveillance plan, because we’re dealing with scarring formation that possibly can be recurred in the future.